- Craft Freemasonry

 We regularly link the work of the Provincial Mentor and Provincial Chairman of Communications, and they are ex officio members of the main Education and Development Committee.
 Thus the main Committee and its sub-Committees are able to support the Heads of each of these areas of activity and the work that they do in the Province for Communications and Mentoring.
 The other members of the main Committee largely comprise the Chairmen of the various sub-Committees.
 The whole structure comprises some 18 to 20 members.

 The Materials sub-Committee comprises a number of brethren who have between them a very large fund of knowledge about Freemasonry.
 The members of this sub-Committee prepare papers, presentations, talks and the like, which support the Provincial Mentor’s programme and provide educational and informational material for the general use of Brethren, Companions, Lodges and Chapters.

-The Conference sub-Committee has organised the very popular “Let’s Talk Masonry” Conference in the Spring of each of the last seven years and has the next Conference scheduled for the 19th March, 2016.
+The Conference sub-Committee has organised the very popular “Let’s Talk Masonry” Conference in the Spring of each of the last eight years and has the next Conference scheduled for the 19th March, 2016.

 The most recent sub-Committee activity is the development and delivery of support for Lodge and Chapter Secretaries which is being delivered by the Provincial Secretariat assisted by the Education and Development team.

 Look under “Development News” for more information relating to our future programme for Lodge and Chapter Officers Workshops.

 If you are interested in becoming involved in any of the work being undertaken by this Committee, please contact the Chairman, WBro Duncan Ferguson who will be very pleased to hear from you.